 The group K is generated by the generators for H, the generators for F/R and the element s.
-As defining relators we may take the relators for F/R, the relators for H, finitely many relators stating that the generators for H and the generators for F/R commute, and finitely many relators of the form $s^{-1}(l,1)s(l,\phi(l))^{-1}$ for l in some generating set for L. As in [8, IV.7.6], the relators that hold between the generators for F/R can be eliminated from this presentation for K, leaving just the relators for H and finitely many other relators.
+As defining relators we may take the relators for F/R, the relators for H, finitely many relators stating that the generators for H and the generators for F/R commute, and finitely many relators of the form $s^{-1}(l, 1)s(l, \phi(l))^{-1}$ for lin some generating set for L. As in [8, IV.7.6], the relators that hold between the generators for F/R can be eliminated from this presentation for K, leaving just the relators for H and finitely many other relators.

-To see that K is FP_2 , we use Proposition 2.1 applied to the presentation 2-complex with the generators and relators described above.
+To see that K is FP_2 , we use Proposition 2.1 applied to the presentation 2complex with the generators and relators described above.
 The generators and relators for H are contained in those for K, so we may look at the partial Cayley complex for K corresponding to just these generators and relators.
 This 2-complex is isomorphic to a disjoint union of copies of the Cayley complex for H (one copy for each coset of H in K).
-Let $r_1, r_2 \ldots$ be an enumeration of the relators for H. Since H is FP_2 , there exists M so that for M is the relator M is the relators M in the homology of the partial Cayley complex for M with just the relators M in the homology of the partial Cayley complex for M discussed above.
+Let $r_1, r_2 \dots$ be an enumeration of the relators for H. Since H is FP_2 , there exists m so that for i > m, the relator r_i represents zero in the homology of the partial Cayley complex for H with just the relators r_1, \dots, r_m .
+It follows that these same loops represent zero in the homology of the partial Cayley complex for K discussed above.